cmoffroad/osmand-outdoor-explorer-plugin/README.md

 - roads colored based on OSM `surface` tag (paved/unpaved)
 - tracks have the same line thickness as residential and service roads
-- dead-end shown as black dots, obstacles and all other barriers as red dots, continue as pink dots
+- dead-end shown as black dots, obstacles and all other barriers as red dots
 - unpaved roads and paths that have not been confirmed with a ground survey have their color set to pink (e.g. added via satellite imagery)

 <p float="left">